mesworup/mesworup/README.md

 ## Hi, I'm Sworup 👋

-Aspiring DevOps Engineer and Backend-focused developer specializing in Python, Django and REST API.
+Aspiring DevOps Engineer and Full-Stack Developer specializing in Python, Django and REST API.
 I build clean, scalable APIs and production-ready web applications with a touch of DevOps practices.

 ---